wp-plugins/toolbar-removal-completely-disable/readme.txt

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

-The license for this software can be found @ [gnu.org/licenses/gpl-2.0.html](http://www.gnu.org/licenses/gpl-2.0.html) = Disclaimer =
+The license for this software can be found on [Free Software Foundation](http://www.gnu.org/licenses/gpl-2.0.html) = Copyright =
-Part of Copyright belongs to [sLaNGjI's](http://profiles.wordpress.org/slangji) and a portion to their respective owners.
+Part of Copyright © 2009-2013 belongs to [sLaNGjI's](http://profiles.wordpress.org/slangji) (slangji[at]gmail[dot]com) and a portion to their respective owners.
 == Changelog ==
 `All previous release, prior of latest stable, are on fact deprecated, and no longer supported on this project: